binhnguyennus/awesome-scalability/README.md

 > "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, CTO at Uber Technologies Inc.

 #### For the future CTO of the next Uber :)
-> Checking out some [system designs problems](#system-design) to get familiar with the interview process.
-If you can explain a large-scale design to your grandmother in about 15 mins (with the help of paper and pencil), you know you are ready!
+> Checking out some [system designs notes](#system-design) to get familiar with the interview process.
+However, before designing Whatsapp or Twitter on whiteboard in twenty minutes, you must understand thoroughly fundamental building blocks (IPC, OSI, TCP/IP, DB Indexing, etc).
+It is even better to take a course on Distributed Systems or Distributed Computing.
 Good luck!

 #### Community Power

 > Contributions are greatly welcome!
 You may want to take a look at the [contribution guidelines](CONTRIBUTING.md).
-> If you find this project helpful, [please help me share it on Twitter!](https://ctt.ec/V8B2p) Thank you very much :heart:
+> If you find this project helpful, [please help me share it on Twitter!](https://ctt.ec/V8B2p) :us: or Weibo :cn:.
+Thank you very much :heart:

 ## Contents
 - [Principles](#principles)